 Communication, B.A. to Law, J.D.
 Accelerated Program

-Saint Louis University's accelerated 3+3 Communication B.A.-to-J.D. program allows students to apply a maximum of 30 first-year law school credits to their undergraduate degree programs and receive their bachelor’s degree after the successful completion of the first year at the School of Law.
+Saint Louis University's accelerated 3+3 communication B.A.-to-J.D. program allows students to apply a maximum of 30 first-year law school credits to their undergraduate degree program and receive their bachelor’s degree after the successful completion of the first year at the School of Law.

 For additional information see the catalog entries for the following programs: